Ogoa/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back
 This file contains work for task 10.
 It is a script that changes back to the immediate previous directory from the current working directory.

+11-lists
+This contains work for task 11.
+It is a script that lists all files, including the hidden ones, in the current directory, the parent of the working directory and the /boot directory, all in long format.